cryptogopher/issue_recurring/README.md

 8. Have fun!

+## Troubleshooting

+Problems often arise when there are multiple plugins installed.
+If you notice issues, please follow steps:

+1. Uninstall all plugins except issue_recurring.
+Check if problem persist.
+If yes, go to step 3.

+2. Install & remove other plugins one by one, each time trying to reproduce the issue.
+There can be more than 1 plugin causing issues, so it's best to test one by one to identify all of them.
+Once you'll find plugin(s) responsible for problems, go to step 3.

+3. [Fill bug report](https://it.michalczyk.pro/projects/issue-recurring/issues) sharing your discoveries.
+You may want to additionally attach:
+   * Redmine log file (_log/production.log_), with log level set to :debug if possible,
+   * Redmine Info page contents (http(s)://your.redmine.com/admin/info, you need to be logged in as Administrator),
+   * command line output - if problem occurs during cron job.

 ## Upgrade

 1. Read [Changelog](https://github.com/cryptogopher/issue_recurring/blob/master/CHANGELOG.md) to know what to expect from upgrade.
 Sometimes upgrade may require additional steps to be taken.
 Exact information will be given there.